kissofjudase23/Doc-DSA/coding_interview.md

                               memo[s] = True
                               return True

-                  # can not make any flips
+                  # can not make any flips or 2nd person always wins
-                  # first person loses the game
+                  # this is end condition
                   memo[s] = False
                   return False